Chart Color Schemes

 West Ryde - Meadowbank's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-West Ryde - Meadowbank demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-Approximately 56% (~12,335 people) have private health cover, compared to Greater Sydney's 62.1%.
+West Ryde - Meadowbank shows excellent health outcomes, with very low prevalence of common conditions across all ages.
+Private health cover is high at approximately 56% (~12,335 people), compared to Greater Sydney's 62.1%.

 Frequently Asked Questions - Health